cabforum/code-signing/docs/CSBR.md

 ### 7.1.4  Name forms

-#### 7.1.4.1 Name Encoding
+#### 7.1.4.1 Name encoding

 As specified in BR Section 7.1.4.1.

-#### 7.1.4.2 Subject Information - Subscriber Certificates
+#### 7.1.4.2 Subject information - Subscriber Certificates

-##### 7.1.4.2.1 Subject Alternative Name Extension
+##### 7.1.4.2.1 Subject alternative name extension

 No stipulation.

-##### 7.1.4.2.2 Subject Distinguished Name Fields
+##### 7.1.4.2.2 Subject distinguished name fields - EV and Non-EV Code Signing Certificates

-Code Signing Certificates issued to Subscribers MUST include the following information in the fields listed:

-### Subject Common Name Field

-**Certificate Field**: subject:commonName (OID 2.5.4.3)
+a. __Certificate Field:__ `subject:commonName` (OID 2.5.4.3)

-**Required/Optional**: Required
+   __Required/Optional:__ Required

-**Contents**: This field MUST contain the Subject's legal name as verified under [Section 3.2.2](#322-authentication-of-organization-identity) or [3.2.3](#323-authentication-of-individual-identity).
+   __Contents:__ This field MUST contain the Subject's legal name as verified under [Section 3.2.2](#322-authentication-of-organization-identity) or [3.2.3](#323-authentication-of-individual-identity).

-### Subject Organizational Unit Field

-**Certificate Field**: subject:organizationalUnitName (OID 2.5.4.11)
+b. __Certificate Field:__ `subject:organizationalUnitName` (OID 2.5.4.11)

-**Required/Optional**: Optional.
+   __Required/Optional:__ Optional

-**Contents**: The CA MUST implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with [Section 3.2](#32-initial-identity-validation).
+   __Contents:__ The CA MUST implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with [Section 3.2](#32-initial-identity-validation).

-### Subject Domain Component Field
+c. __Certificate Field:__ `subject:domainComponent` (OID 0.9.2342.19200300.100.1.25)

+   __Required/Optional:__ Prohibited

-This field MUST not be present in a Code Signing Certificate.
+   __Contents:__ This field MUST not be present in a Code Signing Certificate.

-### Other Subject Attributes
+d. __Certificate Field:__ Other subject attributes

+   __Required/Optional:__ Optional

-As specified in BR Section 7.1.4.2.2.j.
+   __Contents:__ As specified in BR Section 7.1.4.2.2.j.
 Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

-###### 7.1.4.2.2.1 Non-EV Code Signing Certificate Subject Distinguished Name Fields
+##### 7.1.4.2.3 Subject distinguished name field - Non-EV Code Signing Certificates

-a.  **Certificate Field**: subject:organizationName (OID 2.5.4.10)
+a. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)

-**Required/Optional**: Required.
+   __Required/Optional:__ Required

-**Contents**: The subject:organizationName field MUST contain either the Subject's name or DBA as verified under BR Section 3.2.
+   __Contents:__ The `subject:organizationName` field MUST contain either the Subject's name or DBA as verified under BR Section 3.2.
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
-Because subject name attributes for individuals (e.g. givenName (2.5.4.42) and surname (2.5.4.4)) are not broadly supported by application software, the CA MAY use the subject:organizationName field to convey a natural person Subject's name or DBA.
-The CA MUST have a documented process for verifying that the information included in the subject:organizationName field is not misleading to a Relying Party.
+Because subject name attributes for individuals (e.g. `subject:givenName` (2.5.4.42) and `subject:surname` (2.5.4.4)) are not broadly supported by application software, the CA MAY use the `subject:organizationName` field to convey a natural person Subject's name or DBA.
+The CA MUST have a documented process for verifying that the information included in the `subject:organizationName` field is not misleading to a Relying Party.

-b.  **Certificate Field**: Number and street: subject:streetAddress (OID: 2.5.4.9)
+b. __Certificate Field:__ `subject:streetAddress` (OID: 2.5.4.9)

-**Required/Optional**: Optional.
+   __Required/Optional:__ Optional

-**Contents**: If present, the subject:streetAddress field MUST contain the Subject's street address information as verified under BR Section 3.2.2.1 or 3.2.3.
+   __Contents:__ If present, the subject:streetAddress field MUST contain the Subject's street address information as verified under BR Section 3.2.2.1 or 3.2.3.

-c.  **Certificate Field**: subject:localityName (OID: 2.5.4.7)
+c. __Certificate Field:__ `subject:localityName` (OID: 2.5.4.7)

-**Required/Optional**: Required if the subject:stateOrProvinceName field is absent.
-Optional if the subject:stateOrProvinceName field is present.
+   __Required/Optional:__ Required if the `subject:stateOrProvinceName` field is absent.
+Optional if the `subject:stateOrProvinceName` field is present.

-**Contents**: If present, the subject:localityName field MUST contain the Subject's locality information as verified under BR Section 3.2.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with BR Section 7.1.4.2.2.h., the localityName field MAY contain the Subject's locality and/or state or province information as verified under BR Section 3.2.2.1 or 3.2.3.
+   __Contents:__ If present, the `subject:localityName` field MUST contain the Subject's locality information as verified under BR Section 3.2.
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with BR Section 7.1.4.2.2.h., the `subject:localityName` field MAY contain the Subject's locality and/or state or province information as verified under BR Section 3.2.2.1 or 3.2.3.

-d.  **Certificate Field**: subject:stateOrProvinceName (OID: 2.5.4.8)
+d. __Certificate Field:__ `subject:stateOrProvinceName` (OID: 2.5.4.8)

-**Required/Optional**: Required if the subject:localityName field is absent.
-Optional if thesubject:localityName field is present.
+   __Required/Optional:__ Required if the `subject:localityName` field is absent.
+Optional if the `subject:localityName` field is present.

-**Contents**: If present, the subject:stateOrProvinceName field MUST contain the Subject's state or province information as verified under BR Section 3.2.2.1 or 3.2.3.
-If the subject:countryName field specifies the ISO 3166-1 user-assigned code of XX in accordance with BR Section 7.1.4.2.2.h., the subject:stateOrProvinceName field MAY contain the full name of the Subject's country information as verified under BR Section 3.2.2.1 or 3.2.3.
+   __Contents:__ If present, the `subject:stateOrProvinceName` field MUST contain the Subject's state or province information as verified under BR Section 3.2.2.1 or 3.2.3.
+If the `subject:countryName` field specifies the ISO 3166-1 user-assigned code of XX in accordance with BR Section 7.1.4.2.2.h., the `subject:stateOrProvinceName` field MAY contain the full name of the Subject's country information as verified under BR Section 3.2.2.1 or 3.2.3.

-e.  **Certificate Field**: subject:postalCode (OID: 2.5.4.17)
+e. __Certificate Field:__ `subject:postalCode` (OID: 2.5.4.17)

-**Required/Optional**: Optional
+   __Required/Optional:__ Optional

-**Contents**: If present, the subject:postalCode field MUST contain the Subject's zip or postal information as verified under BR Section 3.2.2.1 or 3.2.3.
+   __Contents:__ If present, the `subject:postalCode` field MUST contain the Subject's zip or postal information as verified under BR Section 3.2.2.1 or 3.2.3.

-f.  **Certificate Field**: subject:countryName (OID: 2.5.4.6)
+f. __Certificate Field:__ `subject:countryName` (OID: 2.5.4.6)

-**Required/Optional**: Required
+   __Required/Optional:__ Required

-**Contents**: The subject:countryName MUST contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under BR Section 3.2.2.3.
+   __Contents:__ The `subject:countryName` MUST contain the two-letter ISO 3166-1 country code associated with the location of the Subject verified under BR Section 3.2.2.3.
 If a Country is not represented by an official ISO 3166-1 country code, the CA MAY specify the ISO 3166-1 user-assigned code of XX indicating that an official ISO 3166-1 alpha-2 code has not been assigned.

-###### 7.1.4.2.2.2 EV Code Signing Certificate Subject Distinguished Name Fields
+##### 7.1.4.2.4 Subject distinguished name fields - EV Code Signing Certificates

-g.  **Certificate Field**: subject:organizationName (OID 2.5.4.10)
+a. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
+   __Required/Optional:__ Required

-As specified in Section 9.2.1 of the EV Guidelines.
+   __Contents:__ As specified in Section 9.2.1 of the EV Guidelines.

-h.  **Certificate Field:** subject:businessCategory (OID 2.5.4.15)
+b. __Certificate Field:__ `subject:businessCategory` (OID 2.5.4.15)
+   __Required/Optional:__ Required

-As specified in Section 9.2.3 of the EV Guidelines.
+   __Contents:__ As specified in Section 9.2.3 of the EV Guidelines.

-i.  **Subject Jurisdiction of Incorporation or Registration Field**
+c. __Certificate Field:__ sSubject Jurisdiction of Incorporation or Registration Fields __Required/Optional:__ Required

-As specified in Section 9.2.4 of the EV Guidelines.
+   __Contents:__ As specified in Section 9.2.4 of the EV Guidelines.

-j.  **Certificate Field:** subject:serialNumber (2.5.4.5)
+d. __Certificate Field:__ `subject:serialNumber` (2.5.4.5)
+   __Required/Optional:__ Required

-As specified in Section 9.2.5 of the EV Guidelines.
+   __Contents__: As specified in Section 9.2.5 of the EV Guidelines.

-k.  **Subject Physical Address of Place of Business Field**
+e. __Certificate Field:__ Subject Physical Address of Place of Business Fields __Required/Optional:__ Required

-As specified in Section 9.2.6 of the EV Guidelines.
+   __Contents__: As specified in Section 9.2.6 of the EV Guidelines.

 ### 7.1.5  Name constraints